April 27, 2026: County Council votes on the Comprehensive Plan preferred alternative. Learn how to comment →

 In planned road projects, most years behind schedule

-Housing units approved or proposed since urban holding was lifted
+Housing units approved since urban holding was lifted

 LOS F